Graph-Databases-2025-26/GALILEO/README.md

 ## Structure of the Repository

-**The Repository is organized by functional scopes, mirroring the development phases and the required Tasks.**
+**The Repository is organized by functional scopes, mirroring the development phases and the required tasks.**

-**The goal is to clearly separate the setup, the baselines, the core system, and the verification tools.**
+**The goal is to clearly separate the setup, the baselines, the core system, and the verification tools (results and testing).**

 ### Main Files